fluxninja/aperture/docs/content/tutorials/tutorials.md

 ## Signal Processing

-Let's understand how to build policies tailored to your needs.
-For example, in one of the tutorials, we'll see how to detect overload using metrics passed through policy components, resulting in corrective actions.
+We’ll build a circuit that baselines a latency metric in order to detect overloads.
+This basic circuit can be extended further to send an Alert or take a corrective action.

 - [Writing Policy for Detecting Overload](./signal-processing/detecting-overload.md)

 ## Integrations

-Aperture offers various integrations, with Flow Control being one of them.
-Let's see what you can do with flow control.
+Aperture offers various integrations for control and automation.
+Let’s see what’s possible with Flow Control integration.

 ### Flow Control